trillium/obs-listener/README.md

 # OBS WebSocket Listener

-A Next.js application for monitoring and analyzing OBS 4. **Export Data**: Click "Export" to download logs as JSON for further analysis
+A Next.js application for monitoring and analyzing OBS Studio WebSocket traffic in real-time.
+This tool connects to OBS Studio's WebSocket server and displays all incoming events, making it useful for debugging, monitoring, and understanding OBS behavior.

 ## Environment Configuration